gchen605/gchen605.github.io/_resources/3d-print.md

 Anything that can fit in the build volume (unless you want to break a model up into multiple pieces.

 ## Can you print transparent objects?
-Not with a FFF printer, would want to use a resin printer (SLM) or laser cutter (available at UCLA Makerspace)
+Not with a FFF printer, you would want to use a resin printer (SLM) or laser cutter (available at UCLA Makerspace)

 ## Are 3d-printed parts food-safe?
 I wouldn't try it, unless they are coated in a food-safe epoxy.